William Davila

-William "Bill" Davila (born Guillermo Davila; April 25, 1931 – February 14, 2014) was an American soldier and businessman.
-He was involved with many nationally known companies in the United States, including Vons Supermarkets, which he presided twice, first from 1984 to 1990 and then as president emeritus from 1992 to 1998; The Home Depot, Wells Fargo, Hormel Foods and others.
+William Salvador "Bill" Davila (born Guillermo Davila; April 25, 1931 – February 14, 2014) was an American soldier and businessman.
+He was involved with many nationally known companies in the United States, including Vons Supermarkets, over which he presided twice, first from 1984 to 1990 and then as president emeritus from 1992 to 1998; The Home Depot, Wells Fargo, Hormel Foods and others.
 He was also president of the Western Association of Food Chains (WAFC).

 Davila also became a television and radio personality in the Los Angeles area, the Los Angeles Times once declaring he had been "catapulted to near-celebrity status by his television and radio pitches".
 He participated on Vons radio and television commercials.

 Early life

-Bill Davila who is of Mexican descent, was born to Salvador Davila and Polly Lopez-Davila in Los Angeles, California on April 25, 1931.
+Bill Davila who was of Mexican descent, was born to Salvador Davila and Polly Lopez-Davila in Los Angeles, California on April 25, 1931.
 He was the couple's only child.
 Davila attended the Mount Lowe Military Academy from where he went on to the Polytechnic High School in Los Angeles.

 As a young man, Davila obtained a job at Vons sweeping floors.
 It wasn't long before he met his future wife Dorothy while at the job.

 Davila joined the United States Air Force in 1951; he was discharged in 1954 having served as a drill Sergeant.

 In 1952, he married Dorothy Davila.